Updated on February 21st, 2021

 I am conscious that I am no longer Everything to anyone.
 Don’t get me wrong, I know I am Something to a lot of people & Something Very Important to a few however, it’s a strange & frightening revelation when you suddenly realise that you are not Everything to anyone.

-I haven’t had children (see No kids, no pets, no houseplants), I lost my Mum 17 years ago (see My Tribute) and in 2014 I had a double whammy when I lost both my 84 year old Dad & my husband, within 9 months of each other.
-I have no idea how you even start to process & cope with this but unfortunately it’s not one of life’s choices.
+I haven’t had children, I lost my Mum 17 years ago (see My Tribute) and in 2014 I had a double whammy when I lost both my 84-year-old Dad & my husband, within 9 months of each other.
+I have no idea how you even start to process & cope with this but unfortunately, it’s not one of life’s choices.
 I am not blowing my own trumpet when I say that I know, without a shadow of a doubt, I was Everything to my parents (of course along with my sister) & Everything to Terry.

 The moment I realised all of this was fundamental.
 It was back in the summer last year & I crashed, uncontrollably overcome by grief & desperation.